From Scattered Requirements

 Analyze, Report & Communicate

-The Defect Analyst auto-triages failures with root cause analysis and files bug reports with Gherkin reproduction steps — not cryptic stack traces, but Given-When-Then steps that anyone on the team can understand.
+The Defect Analyst auto-triages failures with root cause analysis and files bug reports with clear, step-by-step reproduction instructions — not cryptic stack traces, but plain-English steps that anyone on the team can follow and understand.

 05